ValidVibe/base-/README.md

 ## 🚀 Getting Started
 Clone the repo, install dependencies, configure your `.env`, and deploy to Base.
 All contracts are EVM-compatible and work with standard Solidity tooling like Hardhat and Foundry.

+## ✅ Prerequisites
+Requires Node.js v18+, npm or yarn, and a wallet funded with ETH on Base.
+Hardhat or Foundry recommended.
+ETH can be bridged from Ethereum mainnet via the official Base Bridge.